nvn1729/congo/README.md

 `CountDownLatch` is similar to `WaitGroup` in the standard Go `sync` package with a few notable differences:

 * Caller can wait with a timeout (`WaitTimeout`) for the count down to complete.
+* Caller can retrieve the current count using `Count` to track the progress of latch count down completion.
 * Couple of extra ways to `CountDown`:
   * `WeightedCountDown` reduces the remaining count by a specified number.
   * `Complete` reduces the remaining count to 0 and signals any waiting goroutines immediately.